Vergosss/WareSolutions/Sixth Turn-In/readme.txt

 Start of Sixth Turn-In folder.

-This last but not least folder will contain all the version 1.0 files of our Project.
+This folder contains all the version 1.0 files of our Software Engineering Project.